rod86/jobboard/README.md

     192.168.10.10   jobboard.app
     ```

-- Setup the environment file copying the **.env** to **.env.example**.
-Edit the database settings.
+- Setup the environment file copying the **.env.example** to **.env**.
+Adjust this file settings to your environment settings.
 - Initialize the box doing *vagrant up (with provision)*.
-- Connect via SSH to the virtual machine and go to the project.
+- Connect via SSH to the virtual machine and go to the project root folder.

     ```
     $ cd [path to homestead]/Homestead